psychofisch/ModelViewer_VS/ReadMe.txt

 4. FAQ
 Q: My model is just black and the light does not work, why?
 A: The modelLoader-AddOn from OpenFrameworks is a bit buggy.
-Try to open the default model, this should work.
+Try to open one of the example objects, they should work.

 Q: AHH!
 My GUI is gone!
 A: You probably have hidden the GUI, press H ;)